GISDev01/security-ssid-abi/README.md

 ------------

 * To use the web interface:
-Prereq: Python 3.6 and pip installed
+Prereq: Python 3.7 and pip installed

-1. Install or update required Python modules by running `sudo pip install -U -r requirements.txt`
+1. Install or update required Python modules by running `pip install -r requirements.txt`
-2. Initialize an empty database by running `./manage.py syncdb`
+2. Initialize an empty sqlite database (for Django) by running `python manage.py migrate --run-syncdb`
+`./manage.py createsuperuser` (Create creds to log in to the /admin endpoint)
-3. Start the web interface by running `./manage.py runserver 127.0.0.1:8000` (feel free to change 127.0.0.1 to any  IP that you want the Django web server to listen on)
+3. Start the web interface by running
+`./manage.py runserver 127.0.0.1:8000`
+(change 127.0.0.1 to any IP that you want the Django web server to listen on)

 * To sniff traffic (possible to use a static .pcap file or to use a live monitoring interface)
 Preq: airodump-ng for live monitoring